 Let’s take a look at the 3 most important factors to consider while shopping for a replacement oil filter.
 That way, we can determine which type of oil filter better suits your needs.

-1. Filter Housing Quality and Construction
+1. Filter Housing Quality And Construction

 The oil filter is such a simple part that you would think that there isn't really a way the aftermarket manufacturer could screw it up.
 But, they can.
 Trying to save a few pennies can cause some problems down the road.
-Here are a couple issues that show up in cheaply made oil filters:
+Here are a couple of issues that show up in cheaply made oil filters:

 - The filter housing is made of the thinnest metal possible.
 This isn't a problem when the filter goes on.
 But, when it is time to take it off, a too-thin filter housing will deform and crush.
-You can still get it off, but it turns into a much messier, more time consuming project.
+You can still get it off, but it turns into a much messier, more time-consuming project.

 - The oil filter gasket material is low quality.
 This also isn't a problem when the filter is installed.
 But, the oil filter is subject to a lot of heating and cooling cycles.
 A cheap gasket can get brittle and crack, causing a leak.